-Way too early on a Saturday morning, I took Lucas to his opthamologist appointment.
+Way too early on a Saturday morning, I took my son to his ophthalmologist appointment.
 It was actually an optometrist - but, that’s neither here nor there.

 We entered the office and noticed a dark chocolate-skinned father and his jovial daughter were having challenges communicating with the front desk.
 The father shared that he used his daughter’s current weight on the paperwork, but did not know his daughter’s birth weight as the receptionist clarified the document called for.
 As the pace and complexity of the questions increased from the young Black receptionist helping the family, the child stepped in as if it was her natural reaction to begin fielding the questions relative to her medical history.